persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 5-2 Launch
 ''''''''''

-When the « Multi-objective optimization » window is validated, a new element appears in the study tree, below **Multi-objective optimization**.
+When the **Multi-objective optimization** window is validated, a new element appears in the study tree, below **Multi-objective optimization**.

 Its context menu has the following actions: